 So why is a cold room beneficial?
 The researchers have been led to believe that in a cooler room, our bodies have to work harder to raise our core temperature to the normal 98.6°F (37°C).
 This extra work means you're burning more calories even when you're sleeping.

 Not convinced to ditch that snugly throw just yet?
 Well, weight loss isn't the only perk to shivering in your sleep; a cold room has been linked with anti-aging benefits, too.
 According to research, we release more melatonin when sleeping at cooler temperatures.
 (Melatonin is an anti-aging hormone.)

 If you're planning to leave your window open to let the cool air in, buy a pair of earplugs to ensure the outside noise doesn't interrupt your slumber.

-Next up: seven healthy flapjack recipes that don't taste healthy at all.
+Next up: A guilt-free pancake recipe that doesn't taste healthy at all.

 Lee P, Smith S, Linderman J, et al. Temperature-acclimated brown adipose tissue modulates insulin sensitivity in humans.
 Diabetes.
 2014;63(11):3686‐3698. doi:10.2337/db14-0513

 Kleszczynski K, Fischer TW.
 Melatonin and human skin aging.
 Dermatoendocrinol.
 2012;4(3):245‐252. doi:10.4161/derm.22344